MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-base.md

 # Objects and Assignment
 _[Back to top](#contents)_

-When we're coding in R, we often want to assign a value, or a collection of values, to the **object**, which means we gave those values a name.
+When we're coding in R, we often want to assign a value, or a collection of values, to an **object**, which means we gave those values a name.
 To create an object in R, we'll use the `<-` symbol, which is the **assignment operator**.
 It assigns values generated or typed on the right to objects on the left.

 ~~~